EllinorHenriksson/unit-converter-module/README.md

 ## Example application
 The example-app directory contains code that imports and uses the module to exemplify the usage of it.
 To run the example app, enter `npm start` in the command prompt.

-## Tests
-The module is tested with automatic unit testing in Jest.
-To run the tests, enter `npm run test` in the command prompt.